There’s a lot more to safe sun exposure than just sunblock and shade.

 Nutrition plays a crucial role in protecting skin from the damaging effects of the sun.

-So be sure to leave room in your beach bag for a snack!
+So be sure to leave room in the beach bag for a snack…

-6 Foods That Protect Your Skin from Sun Damage:
+6 Foods That Protect Your Skin from Sun Damage from Within

 Tomatoes are rich in the antioxidant lycopene, which has been proven to provide long-term protection against the effects of UV radiation.
 Studies show that eating as little as 20g of tomato paste per day (about 1.25 tablespoons) can reduce the risk of sunburn by as much as 33%!